ag48665/forensic-ngs-analysis-lab/README.md

 The experiment demonstrates that true variants can be reliably detected despite sequencing noise introduced during read generation.

 ---
+## Key Takeaway

+This project demonstrates how sequencing quality, read sampling, and variant support influence SNP detection within a simplified NGS environment.

+Although educational in scope, the workflow reproduces several key concepts used in real-world genomic and forensic sequencing pipelines.

+---

 ## Research Questions